saltedge/sca-authenticator-ios/README.md

   import SEAuthenticatorV2
   ```

-## How to build locally
+## How to build Salt Edge Authenticator app locally

-You can install app from [Apple Appstore](https://apps.apple.com/md/app/priora-authenticator/id1277625653)
+You can install app from [Apple App Store](https://apps.apple.com/md/app/priora-authenticator/id1277625653)
 or build from source code.

 1. Fork this repository